skip to content

 Driver’s licence

-There are different procedures in South Australia depending on whether a photograph is required.
-If you know your licence number and do not require a new photograph, a replacement can be ordered online through your mySAGOV account.
+To replace your South Australian driver's licence, the process will differ depending on whether a photograph is required.
+If you know your licence number and do not need a new photograph, a replacement can be ordered online through your mySAGOV account.
 If you cannot apply online, then you should attend a service centre, complete an application for replacement driver's licence form and provide proof of your identity.
-If you're unable to attend a service centre, you may need to request a licence photo kit.
-For more information, telephone 13 10 84 or see the South Australian Government website.
+If you are unable to attend a service centre, you may need to request a licence photo kit.
+For more information, call 13 10 84 or visit the South Australian Government website.

 Insurance documents

 It is not necessary to have all your documents on hand in order to initiate an insurance claim as many insurance companies keep records electronically.
-The Insurance Council of Australia has a disaster hotline (telephone: 1800 734 621) to help people who are unsure what insurer they are with and with general questions about the claims process.
-Most insurance companies have 24 hour call centres.
-For more information see the Insurance Council of Australia's disaster response website.
+The Insurance Council of Australia has a disaster hotline (call 1800 734 621) to help people who are unsure which insurer they are with and for general questions about the claims process.
+Most insurance companies have 24-hour call centres.
+For more information, visit the Insurance Council of Australia's disaster response website.

 Tenancy agreement